 b) the assembly of the Israelites..."

-The original 1890 Strong's Edition has more insight into the called out assembly from the Greek word ekklesia (ἐκκλησία):
+The original 1890 Strong's Edition has insight into the company, the called out assembly of peoples from that Greek word ekklesia (ἐκκλησία):

 "ekklesia {ek-klay-See'-ah} from a compound of 1537 and a derivative of 2564; a calling out, i.e. (concretely) a popular meeting, especially a religious congregation.